White House Actions on the Affordable Care Act: Executive Order and Notice to Stop CSR Payments

 Also on October 12, the White House confirmed President Trump plans to cut CSR payments to insurers who sell healthcare plans on the ACA Exchanges.
 According to the White House, the payments will end immediately, because they are paid in monthly installments and have not been appropriated by Congress.
 The announcement concerns CSR payments or the cost-sharing subsidy and not the other type of subsidy available to Exchange enrollees, the premium tax credit.
 In order to receive either type of subsidy, individuals must enroll in a plan offered through a health insurance Marketplace.
 ADP will provide future updates on this matter, specifically regarding law suits in response to this action and/or Congressional action to appropriate funds to make CSR payments in the future.

 The most recent Executive Order and White House announcement changes nothing related to the employer mandate.
 Applicable large employers (employers with 50 or more full-time and full-time equivalent employees) should be continuing their preparations for 2017 ACA annual reporting, as the reporting requirements for employers are unchanged, and IRS deadlines are fast approaching.
 As a reminder, the due dates to file 2017 Forms 1094-C and 1095-C with the IRS are February 28, 2018 for paper filers and April 2 for electronic filers.
 Electronic filing is required for any applicable large employer filing 250 or more such forms with the IRS.
-Employers must furnish the employee statement (Form 1095-C) on or before January 31, 2018.
+Employers must furnish the (Form 1095-C) on or before January 31, 2018.

 ADP Compliance Resources